 This course is the first year of a two-year thematic study of American history.
 In this first year, students study how conflicts have shaped U.S. identity and history.
 The year begins with an analysis of the causes and events leading up to the American Revolution and students explore how the struggle for independence shaped the new nation.
 The second major conflict explored is the American Civil War.
 Commencing with the socioeconomic and political differences between the North and the South, the course covers the major events leading up to the war, the war itself, and how that war reshaped American identity.
 The final unit focuses on American involvement in the two world wars of the 20th century — the reasons behind American involvement, the impact of the wars domestically and globally, and how American perceptions changed.
+We will also investigate other international civil conflicts.
 While the primary textbook for the course is History Alive: The United States, students also use primary sources, supplementary readings, and film to gain further understanding of the subject matter, as well as to appreciate perspectives.
 Organization, note-taking, presentation, and research skills are a few of the areas that are stressed throughout the year.
 Assessments include quizzes, tests, debates, group projects, oral presentations, and written summaries and responses.
 Students put these skills to work while researching and writing their LaGuardia research paper in the third trimester.

 This course is the second year of a two-year thematic study of American History.
 Eighth grade students examine U.S. history starting with a unit that covers the evolution of the American political system, including a study of the Constitution, the Bill of Rights, key Amendments, as well as important Supreme Court decisions.
 The next unit focuses on the ongoing challenge of extending the founding fathers’ ideals of freedom, equality, and rights to previously disenfranchised segments of the population — and specifically as it applies to the experience of Native Americans, African-Americans, and other minorities.
 Immigration is a separate unit, and is studied in the context of the Industrial Revolution and the Progressive Era.
 Finally, current events, examined and placed into a historical context, and geography, enrich student understanding of America’s development and American identity today.
 Note-taking, writing, presentation, and research skills are stressed throughout the year.
 While the primary textbook is History Alive: The United States, students also peruse a number of supplementary readings and analyze films that provide different perspectives on the material.
 Assessments include quizzes and tests, written summaries and responses, debates, visual projects, and oral presentations.
 In addition, students develop their writing and researching skills through completion of their independent research LaGuardia paper.